Atlantic City Convention Hall

 Boardwalk Hall contains the world's largest musical instrument, a pipe organ with over 33,000 pipes, eight chambers, the world's largest console with seven manuals and over 1000 stops, and one of two 64-foot (20 m) stops (the other found in the Sydney Town Hall).
 Also included in this organ are pipes operating on 100 inches of pressure, the Grand Ophicleide being the loudest and also most famous.
 The Guinness Book of World Records noted "a pure trumpet note of ear-splitting volume, six times louder than the loudest train whistle."
 However, these stops are actually well-refined and are not overpowering in Boardwalk Hall due to its huge interior.

-In October 2017, the New Jersey Senate approved legislation to dedicate Atlantic City's Boardwalk Hall in honor of Senator Jim Whelan, the former mayor and state lawmaker who died earlier in the year.
+In 2018, New Jersey approved legislation to dedicate Atlantic City's Boardwalk Hall in honor of Jim Whelan, a former mayor and state senator who died in 2017.
+The hall's Adrian Phillips Ballroom Theater is named for a former president of the Miss America Organization.

 Edward L. Bader, mayor of Atlantic City from 1924 to 1927, led the initiative to acquire the land for Convention Hall, now Boardwalk Hall, and construction was underway at the time of his death.
-The hall, designed by the architectural firm Lockwood Greene, was built in 1926.
+The hall, designed by the architectural firm Lockwood Greene, was built duing 1926–1929.

 The main hall measures 456 by 310 feet (139 by 94 m).
 The barrel vault ceiling is 137 feet (42 m) high.
 Ten pairs of three-hinged steel trusses support this unusually large clear span; there are no supporting columns.
 Each pair of trusses spans 350 feet (110 m) and weighs 220 short tons (200 t).
 The trusses are tied to the frame columns to allow the building to flex slightly with wind and ground pressure.
 The barrel ceiling consists of painted aluminum tiles.
 It is decorated to resemble Roman bath tiles, and extends over 196,000 square feet (18,200 m).
 The building's forward section is slightly rotated to align with the boardwalk, while the hall itself is aligned to the street grid.